MinaMedhatKamel/ebay_multi/README.md

 - common-resources layer
   - contains the shared resources and styles that can be used through the features.

+Note: as we have only one feature module so I made the layers serve this module. but if we have multi features we have to include the clases and data related to to this feature inside its package

 What would you do if you had more time?
 - migrate to kotlin DSL.
 - add more unit tests for the logic I just did a POC of how to test.